-The Larch Bolete can look similar but is more orange/yellow, the Larch Bolete variant, Suillus grevillei var. badius is darker capped but also has a darker stem not the off white stem of Slippery Jack.
+The Larch Bolete (Suillus grevillei) can look similar but is more orange/yellow.
+A Larch Bolete variant (Suillus grevillei var. badius) is darker capped but also has a darker stem not the off white stem of Slippery Jack.

 Brown.
 Subfusiform.
 The image is of the upper surface of the skirt where it has caught some dropping spores.

 It has been reported that the slimy skin on the cap can cause adverse reactions in some people so is best removed before cooking.